 … It is, however, indicative that as jewelers expanded, so too did their inventory levels and it is our judgment that across the industry between 75t to 125t may have been absorbed in the supply chain since 2009.

-Stock movement change is a legitimate argument and its volume will be taken into account for our calculation of genuine Chinese gold demand at the end of this post.
+Stock movement change is a legitimate argument and its volume, 125 tonnes, will be taken into account for our calculation of true Chinese gold demand at the end of this post.
+I will stick to the number 125 because in my opinion the jewelry and coin industry in China hasn’t grown since 2013 (meaning inventory stayed flat).

 3) ROUND TRIPPING.
-In April 2014 the WGC published a report on China titled China’s Gold Market: Progress and Prospects.
-It certainly was not the first WGC report on China, in 2010 China Gold Report was released, but it was the first time the Council elaborated on the structure of the Chinese gold market, the Shanghai Gold Exchange and the ‘supply surplus’ in the Chinese gold market.
+In April 2014 the WGC published a report titled China’s Gold Market: Progress and Prospects.
+It certainly was not the first WGC report on China – in 2010 China Gold Report was released – but it was the first time the Council elaborated on the structure of the Chinese gold market, the Shanghai Gold Exchange and the “supply surplus” in the Chinese gold market.
 Logically, the Council had some explaining to do, as it was clear China imported substantially more gold than what they disclosed as demand.

 These operations fall into two broad categories, although there is some overlap between the two.
 Firstly, there is the use of gold via loans and through letters of credit (LCs) as a form of financing.
 Secondly, there is the use of gold for financial arbitrage operations that will also be based upon gold loans or LCs.
 In most cases the gold is quickly re-exported to Hong Kong, often as very crude jewellery or ornaments to get round tight controls on bullion exports.
 (This is the practise commonly referred to as ‘round-tripping’.
 Moreover, because nearly all gold flowing into China goes through the SGE, round-tripping can inflate the SGE delivery figures.)
 In other cases the metal is stockpiled in vaults in China or Hong Kong.

-In particular the part in bold is not true, as we could read in my previous posts.
-Basically, round tripping gold flows are completely separated from the Chinese domestic gold market and the SGE system, therefor they can not inflate SGE delivery or withdrawals.
+In particular the part in bold is not true, as we could read in my previous posts Chinese Cross-Border Gold Trade Rules and The Chinese Gold Lease Market And Chinese Commodity Financing Deals Explained.
+Basically, round tripping gold flows are completely separated from the Chinese domestic gold market and the SGE system, therefor they can not inflate SGE withdrawals.

 …the round tripping flows between Hong Kong and the Chinese mainland, which also inflates the SGE turnover and withdrawal figures…